hiyouga/LLaMA-Factory/README.md

 pip install https://github.com/jllllll/bitsandbytes-windows-webui/releases/download/wheels/bitsandbytes-0.39.1-py3-none-win_amd64.whl
 ```

-### Use ModelScope Models (optional)
+### Use ModelScope Hub (optional)

-If you have trouble with downloading models from Hugging Face, you can use LLaMA-Factory together with ModelScope in the following manner.
+If you have trouble with downloading models and datasets from Hugging Face, you can use LLaMA-Factory together with ModelScope in the following manner.

 ```bash
 export USE_MODELSCOPE_HUB=1 # `set USE_MODELSCOPE_HUB=1` for Windows